Oktopost/oyster/docs/Module/LoadSequence.md

 ## Pre condition

-Assuming the state of the module manger as follows:
+Assuming the state of the module manger is as follows:

 * Loaded modules: **M1**, **M2**, **U1**, **U2**